azuryte5/Assignment3-password/README.md

 <img src="assets/images/password-challenge.png" alt="Image of my generator with some code as a teaser" width="500">

 # unique comments
-This challenge took me over 20hours to understand, digest and compute.
+* This challenge took me over 20hours to understand, digest and compute.
 I understood the deciding between 16 possible user interactions was the toughest part.
 Most of my time was then spent on how to coordinate the functions to align
+* I noticed that my pickFour was failing when password count was low (8) at returning a character from each category 30%.
+Made var balance to adjust
+* PickThree fails about 12% (1/8) of the time (on password length of 8) but I had to move on.
+If it happens just reroll and it will work.

 ## User Story